What a professional carer can do for you

 - shopping, banking and paying bills

-You may have one provided directly by your local trust, in which case everything is arranged for you.
+1. You may have one provided by your local Trust, in which case everything is arranged for you.

-You may also employ a carer directly.
-This option gives you more choice and control over who cares for you and what tasks they do but it also means you have legal responsibilities as an employer.
+3. You may employ a carer directly.
+This option gives you more choice and control over who cares for you and what tasks they do, but it also means you have legal responsibilities as an employer.

-The first step towards getting the care you need is usually a health and social care assessment with the your local trust.
-At the assessment, a specialist - usually an occupational therapist - will discuss your needs with you so that the right support can be provided.
+The first step towards getting the care you need is usually a health and social care assessment with the your local Trust.
+At the assessment, a specialist - usually an occupational therapist - will discuss your needs with you so the right support can be provided.

-If the trust agrees that you need care at home, you can usually receive direct payments.
+If the Trust agrees you need care at home, you can usually receive direct payments.